leadsoftlucas/ravendb-demo/README.md

 I've created some interesting interactive OpenAI integration to register dinamically a Guest into database.
 I just did it to RavenDB during my deadline for this test project.
 To use it, go the the `LeadSoft.Adapter.OpenAI_Bridge.OpenAI_Credential.resx` resource file and set your OpenAI API credentials.
 Then, start the chat, and complete the messages to fill your registration by the AI.
 After the AI informs that you are free to go, you can check the quality of the dynamic data generated into RavenDB or retrieving the registration by getting it by `GuestId` Guid generated on return object.

-If the model is not properly filled, you'll be able to see the dynamic validation model into the class.
-Enjoy.

-#### 1.1 **Dynamic data model**

 The first key feature of RavenDB is its ability to handle dynamic data models.
 This means you can easily adapt your data structure as your application evolves without the need for complex migrations or schema changes.
 This is particularly useful in scenarios where the data requirements are not fully defined upfront, such as when working with AI-generated content or rapidly changing business needs.